user18130814200115-2/gopher2rss/README.md

 ```
 The space between the host and the directory is very important.

-The script will then produce an xml file for every text entry in the directory
+The script will then produce an xml file for every text entry in the directory.
+If the entry is a gophermap rather than a text file, the script tries to estimate if the map is a directory or a post by counting the number of links as opposed to the number of info lines.
+If the number of info lines is greater, then we process the gophermap as a post, trunign the gopher links into html ones.
-(currently does not work if the directory contains other gophermaps).

 ## Dependencies
 The script is written in python 3 and additionally uses curl.
 Libraries used are